SpintroniK/news.exadrums.com/content/article/new-arduino-nano-every-board-part4.md

 ## What's Next?

-New time I'll share the code, as it is now usable and I've tested it with my Roland TD17 e-drum.
+Next time I'll share the code, as it is now usable and I've tested it with my Roland TD17 e-drum.
 Stay tuned!